-This will probably not be much of a revelation to veteran community members but it is something that I, and probably many veteran sufferers, have suspected for some time.
-I want to propose the hypothesis that fluoroquinolones (FQs) are implicated as the cause or or the aggravating factor in a whole host of other health diagnoses and illnesses over a large period of time.
-Now, there are some individuals that are reading this and are already telling themselves that this is not an earth shattering revelation, but bear with me as we look at the full implications.
+This will probably not be much of a revelation to veteran FQAD sufferers but it is something that I, and probably many others, have suspected for some time.
+A while back I came to the full realization based on the sheer numbers of prescriptions for the Fluoroquinolones issued, that the fluoroquinolones are implicated as the cause or, at the bare minimum, the aggravating factor in a whole host of other health pathologies over a the last several decades.
+Some readers are already telling themselves that this is not an earth shattering revelation, but bear with me as we look at the Fluoroquinolone Chameleon.

 Most, if not all, FQ victims, who had reactions during or within a year or so after taking an FQ, undergo the same evolution in the diagnosis of their reaction.
 That is, in the beginning of their search for answers they will go from doctor to doctor, undergoing medical test after test to determine the cause of their malady.
 Now, as I have said before good medical practice requires us to rule out any other possible cause of our symptoms so that we do not jump to conclusions, or miss something very important.
 A majority, who are suffering from self-admitted fluoroquinolone toxicity, have received various diagnoses, many of them multiple diagnosis, from different medical professionals in their quests to find answers.
 These diagnoses have run the gamut and have included chronic fatigue syndrome, chronic regional pain syndrome, fibromyalgia, gulf war syndrome, lupus, Lyme disease, multiple sclerosis, ALS, various rheumatoid diseases, disautonomia, ankylosing spondylitis, and many, many more (this list is definitely not all inclusive).
 Others have been diagnosed with undefined collagen vascular disorders or present a mysterious set of symptoms that do not quite seem to fit in any category and defy appropriate diagnosis.